W0lfan/SesameAPI/api/README.md

 ## Usage

-To gather information from the database, follow these steps:
+To gather information from the database, add the following code to your .js file, assuming it is linked with an HTML file where the API is avilable:

 ```javascript
 (async () => {